Tuesday, September 2, 2025

 She commented, I love your button suspenders; it’s so rare to see men wearing them.
 When I saw yours I had to find out more!

 Wow, the ladies explained as they admired my fish-tail back trousers - look how the pants are made for his suspenders!
 My wife slipped her fingers underneath the rear strap and followed the strap down towards the brace tab and then to the exterior buttons.
 She shifted her fingers left and right and explained how the brace tab moved in sync.
-Historically, all men wore button suspenders with these types of pants, she said.
+Historically, men wore button suspenders with these types of pants, she said.

 That’s right, I said, as the three ladies stared at my back side.
 These are vintage, fish-tail back trousers that are very rare these days, I said.